AmbientRun/Ambient/docs/src/tutorials/game/3_scene.md

 });
 ```

-> Here we see a query which runs each frame.
+> In depth: Here we see a query which runs each frame.
 It grabs all entities with the `bouncy_created` component and
 > removes all components that are older than 5 seconds.

 ## [ ⇾ Chapter 4: Player interaction](./4_player_interaction.md)